The official blog of the National Student Speech Language Hearing Association

 Teresa Girolamo, M.A., M.S.T., is a doctoral student in child language at the University of Kansas and a certified teacher.
 Her research includes specific language impairment and language abilities in individuals with Autism Spectrum Disorders, particularly in historically underrepresented communities.
 She currently serves on the executive board of the Asian Pacific Islander Speech-Language-Hearing Caucus.

-Joshua Allison-Burbank, M.A., CCC-SLP (Diné/Acoma Pueblo), is a speech-language pathologist and project coordinator for the Culturally Responsive Early Literacy Instruction: American Indian/Alaska Native at the University of Kansas.
+Joshuaa Allison-Burbank, M.A., CCC-SLP (Diné/Acoma Pueblo), is a speech-language pathologist and project coordinator for the Culturally Responsive Early Literacy Instruction: American Indian/Alaska Native at the University of Kansas.
 His research interests include community capacity building and culturally responsive teaching practices in speech-language pathology.
-Joshua is a third-year student at the University of Kansas.
+Joshuaa is a third-year student at the University of Kansas.

 Brittany Williams, M.A., is a doctoral student in speech, language & hearing at the University of Kansas.
 Her research focuses on the translation of basic science to better inform clinical intervention and treatment, such as the effects of adverse listening conditions on speech perception and production.